Show HN: Hacker News Summary – Let ChatGPT Summarize Hacker News for You

 Ideally, it's possible to easily get to the real thing.
 This way you can decide what's interesting to dive into deeper and where it's good to get an idea of the TL;DR: even if it might not be accurate which is the next interesting point of contention that would be interesting to drill further down.

-platzhirsch | a year ago
+platzhirsch | 2 years ago

 A few things in mind which I want to implement but can't because